trueos/pcbsd/src-qt5/docs/controlpanel.rst

   contents, close the file manager and click the "Eject" button for the memory device in Mount Tray and enter your password when prompted.
 As the ISO is unmounted, the memory disk is also detached from the system.

-* **Change Settings:** as seen in :numref:`Figure %s: Configure Disk Space Check <mount3>`, this screen allows you to configure how often Mount Tray checks the disk space used by mounted devices.
-Leave the checkbox checked if you would like it to automatically check disk space when a disk is mounted.
+**Change Settings:** as seen in :numref:`Figure %s: Configure Disk Space Check <mount3a>`, this screen allows you to configure whether or not optical disks automatically open using the default player, whether or not Mount Tray automatically rechecks the disk space used by mounted devices and how often to perform that check, and whether or not
+  Mount Tray checks disk space when a disk is mounted.

 * **Close Tray:** click this option to remove Mount Tray from the system tray.